 A family story of my Great Grandmother – Amelia Wisthoff Grayer 1861 – 1955

-There she was in 1871, a child of only 10 years old, and on her way to America.
-Amelia Wisthoff was leaving Prussia while her family was staying briefly behind.
-A wealthy family would take Amelia with them so she could serve as a play-mate companion to their daughter.
-From my understanding, this family was kind and generous to Amelia and allowed her to be tutored with their own daughter.
-I have been unable to locate any ship records with her name nor do I know the name of the family that provided her passage.
-I took a few hand written notes when I was young and talking with my mother about our family history.
-I was told that Amelia had come to America on a steam vessel.
-In fact, the only verification that I have for this whole story is from my mother’s recounting and the fact that Amelia’s arrival in America did occur before the rest of her family.
+I have been unable to locate any ship records bearing Amelia’s name, nor do I know the identity of the family who sponsored her passage.
+When I was younger, I took a few handwritten notes while talking with my mother about our family history.
+From those conversations, I was told that Amelia came to America on a steam vessel.
+At present, the only verification I have for this story comes from my mother’s recollection and from the fact that Amelia’s arrival in America clearly predates the arrival of the rest of her family.

-The only way to figure out or try to verify Amelia’s date of immigration is from the US census records.
-In census records of 1880 and 1900, Amelia lists her place of birth as Prussia.
-By the time of the 1910 census she lists her place of birth as Germany rather than Prussia.
-This is easy to historically explain as the borders were changing often.
-My mother told me that she came from a place near Berlin.
+As a result, the most reliable way to estimate Amelia’s immigration date is through U.S. census records.
+In the 1880 and 1900 censuses, she lists her place of birth as Prussia.
+By the 1910 census, however, she identifies her birthplace as Germany rather than Prussia.
+This shift is easily explained by the frequent changes in national borders during that period.
+My mother told me that Amelia came from an area near Berlin, which aligns with this historical context.

 Here is a map from Prussia in 1871: (source is lib.utexas.edu/maps/historical)